 What is Digital Storytelling?

-Wheaton faculty have found that their students have many stories to tell.
-As they travel overseas, work in their community, react to a class reading or discover a passion, the simple communicative power of telling a story can be a powerful way to make sense of a transformational experience.
+Anthropology faculty have found that their students have many stories to tell.
+As they travel overseas, work in their community, or react to a class reading or discover a passion, the simple communicative power of telling a story can be a powerful way to make sense of a transformational experience.

 Why Digital Storytelling?